 Abandon the Human Point of View!

-When we study the cause and effects of the Great Tribulation, we have a tendency to examine this topic from a human point of view instead of looking through "the eye of faith."
-God has a number of important goals to accomplish during the Great Tribulation and we are much better off when we focus on God's objectives and God's power rather than trying to save ourselves.
+When we study the cause and effects of the Great Tribulation, we have a tendency to examine this topic from a human point of view instead of looking through the eye of faith.
+God has many important goals to accomplish during the Great Tribulation and we are much better off when we focus on God’s objectives and God’s power rather than trying to save ourselves.
 Hopefully, the following parallel will clarify what I mean.

 Remember the incident in Numbers 13 when God directed Moses to send twelve leaders from Israel into Canaan to spy out the promised land.
 At that time, God was ready to move His people forward.
 He was ready to fulfill one of His promises to Abraham to give the land of Canaan to the descendants of Israel.

 Of course, God knew the giants who lived in Canaan by name and He knew about the great walled cities – but what are these measly things to Almighty God?
 God told Moses to send twelve leaders from Israel to gather information about the land of Canaan because He wanted His people to hear from their own leaders about the treasures and goodness that would soon be theirs!

 God wanted to encourage and delight His people.
 He also wanted to give them a heads up on the obstacles which they would face so that there would be no overwhelming surprises.
 Incidentally, this is also the reason why the books of Daniel and Revelation were put in the Bible.
 God wants us to understand His plans.
 However, when the twelve spies returned from their investigation of Canaan, the Bible indicates that ten spies were overwhelmed with the magnitude of suffering that would be necessary to conquer Canaan.
 Ten leaders presented a human point of view and two leaders, Caleb and Joshua, presented God’s point of view.